In this guide, you will find all the information you need to begin migrating your account from Cloudflare to DNSFilter. Here we will discuss how to:

 For organizations with on-prem or cloud-based Active Directory (Azure AD), DNSFilter provides a user management synchronization tool, the Active Directory Sync Tool.
 This tool helps set up accounts for all your Active Directory users on DNSFilter.

 When utilizing the on-prem Active Directory or cloud-based Azure Active Directory, install the DNSFilter sync tool on a domain join machine for on-prem and on any machine for Azure.
-Also, Active Directory syncing requires DNSFilter’s Windows Roaming Client to be installed on endpoints.
+For full use of Active Directory syncing, we require DNSFilter’s Windows Roaming Client to be installed on endpoints.

 For more details on using DNSFilter’s Sync tool for Active Directory, check out the following articles: